-Gainful Employment Disclosure Templates are no longer required by the US Dept. of Education; however, Healing Mountain still provides gainful disclosure information to all prospective students.
+Gainful Employment Disclosure Templates are required by the US Dept. of Education.
+Healing Mountain provides gainful disclosure information to all prospective students.

 The US government provides a website called College Navigator to allow prospective students to review information about all schools.
 To see Healing Mountain Massage School's information, please see the web link on Healing Mountain's website: www.healingmountain.edu